soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

-This function wraps a `Parser` with some additional information such as a helper message, description, and more, so that the program itself and each sub command can print some additional information.
+This function wraps a `Parser` with some additional information such as a helper message, description, and more, so that the program itself, and each sub-command can print some additional information.

 Let's see how to construct a `ParserInfo`: